 Due to a lack of documentation regarding the breed’s source, the Beagle’s true origin is unknown.

-It’s generally accepted that the breed began in the United States as a small hound dog that closely resembled a Basset Hound or a Dachshund, but with straighter legs.
+But, it’s generally accepted that the breed began in the United States as a small hound dog that closely resembled a Basset Hound or a Dachshund, with straighter legs.

-Originally called a St. John’s Water Dog or Lesser Newfoundland, the Labrador Retriever was bred as a working dog for the fisherman on the island of Newfoundland, Canada.
+Originally called a St. John’s Water Dog or Lesser Newfoundland, the Labrador Retriever was a working dog for the fisherman on the island of Newfoundland, Canada.

-The Beagle Lab mix is not currently recognised by the AKC.
+The Beagle Lab mix is not currently recognized by the AKC.

 But it’s still a great breed for many families.
-One of the fun facts about mixed breeds and designer dogs is that the have a multitude of names!
+One of the fun facts about mixed breeds and designer dogs is that they have a multitude of names!

 Beagle Lab Mix Appearance

-But, if Beagle Lab puppies take after their Beagle parent, then they may be any combination of tan, white, brown, lemon, red, blue, black, bluetick, redtick, or fawn.
+But, if Beagle Lab puppies take after their Beagle parent, then they may be any combination of:

 Remember, a Beagle Labrador mix can inherit any mix of genes.
 So he may be any combination of the markings and colors that are associated with each breed’s standard.